cosmicjs/rest-api-docs/source/includes/metafields.md

 }
 ```

-For Single Object type Metafields, you can add the Object ID as the value to connect the Object.
-For Multiple Object type Metafields, you can add the Object IDs as comma-separated values to connect the Object.
+You can connect Objects using Single and Mulpile Object Metafields.
+For a Single Object Metafield, add the Object ID (`_id`) as the value to connect the Object.
+The full Object will be returned on the Metadata response.
+For Multiple Object type Metafields, you can add the Object IDs as comma-separated values which will return the full Objects as an Array on the response.